Eric Woodburn

 Eric Woodburn (né Eric Melville Reis; 9 March 1894 – 25 October 1981) was a Scottish stage, film and television actor.
 Prior to this he had a long career on the stage and was also a noted baritone singer.

-His most important role was as Doctor Alexander Snoddie in Doctor Finlay's Casebook.
+His most important role was as Doctor Alexander Snoddie in Dr. Finlay's Casebook.
 He also played the father of Lance Corporal Jones in the Museum Piece episode of Dad's Army.